HackGT/live-site-old/_blocks/hardware.md

 To view and request available hardware, visit [hardware.hack.gt](https://hardware.hack.gt)!

 #### The Hive
-We are partnering with [The Hive](https://thehive.gtorg.gatech.edu/) to offer participants the opportunity to work in the Interdisciplinary Design Commons (IDC)!
+We are partnering with [The Hive](https://thehive.gtorg.gatech.edu/) to offer participants the opportunity to work in the Interdisciplinary Design Commons!
 * Open Hours: **Saturday, 10:00 AM - 12:00 AM** (14 hours)
 * You can submit files for:
   * Laser cutting